Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 9.md

 If you get lost, simply [Join The Movement Here](https://jordannicholas.org/join_the_movement).
 ### A Moment of Destiny

 Humanity is at a pivotal point in its Journey.
 The path we are collectively on isn't working.
-As we face into the [[Meta Crisis]], it is apparent that the systems, institutions, and ways of being that led us here will not carry us forward to [[The Future]] we dream of—a world filled with peace, love, justice, abundance, opportunity and freedom for our children and future generations.
+As we face into the [[Meta Crisis]], it is apparent that the systems, institutions, and ways of being that led us here will not carry us forward to [[The Future]] we dream of—a world filled with peace, love, justice, abundance, opportunity and freedom for our children, grandchildren, and future generations.
 Despite our vast diversity, we share a common [[Vision]] for [[The Future We Seek]], and understand the [[Wisdom, Principles, and Values]] that must guide us there.

 ### The Dawn of a Movement